12th Annual Louisiana Studies Conference

 Dr. Charles Pellegrin, Professor of History and Director of the Southern Studies Institute, Northwestern State University

-Dr. Shane Rasmussen, Director of the Louisiana Folklife Center and Associate Professor of English, Northwestern State University
+Dr. Shane Rasmussen, Director of the Louisiana Folklife Center and Professor of English, Northwestern State University

-The Conference is co-sponsored by the Louisiana Folklife Center and the Northwestern State University College of Arts, Sciences, Graduate Studies and Research.
+The Conference is co-sponsored by the Louisiana Folklife Center, the Northwestern State University Department of Fine + Graphic Arts, and the Northwestern State University College of Arts, Sciences, Graduate Studies and Research.